ebook

 01

 Each wearable speaks its own language.
 Apple Health, Garmin, Fitbit, Oura, Whoop, and Strava all use different authentication methods and data formats.
-This chapter explains why and shows you which challenges will actually impact your project.
+This chapter explains why and shows you which challenges will actually impact your health app wearable integration project.

 02

-A practical comparison of how each platform works: what data you can access, how to authenticate, and the specific limitations you need to plan around.
+A practical comparison of how each wearable API works: what health data you can access from Apple Health, Garmin, Fitbit, and Oura, how authentication works, and the specific limitations that will affect your product.

-You'll get: Clear picture of what each integration requires so you can avoid surprises and delays.
+Clear picture of what each wearable API integration requires so you can avoid surprises and delays.

 03